mrWh1te/Botmation/README.md

 2) MationBot

 Which is the heart and soul of this project.
 It provides a single class that has a Declarative `actions()` method, for chaining `BotAction`'s in an async sequence.
 These `BotAction`'s are provided by `BotActionFactory` methods.
 That allows for dev's to customize the `BotAction`, while injecting the active Puppeteer page for interaction (while keeping the door open for other injectables)

+Explore directories in the `src/` folder, to read more documentation on each respective part. `README.md` files were added in the base structure, and more will be added, come time.
+Better documentation in the future.

 ### Actions